Public Goods

 The tragedy of the commons not only applies to land but also applies to many wild animals, such as elephants, which are often killed for their valuable ivory.
 However, the most important tragedy of the commons today is the harvesting of fish using huge nets pulled behind factory ships, where the fish are processed immediately after they're caught.
 Because the ships can catch a huge amount of fish, the fishing stock is being rapidly depleted to the point where they will be unable to repopulate under continued fishing pressure.
 Governments have responded to this tragedy by restricting the size of the fish that can be caught, by regulating the size of the holes in the fishing nets, establishing quotas that can limit the number of fish that can be caught, limiting the days that a vessel can fish, restricting fishing to specific seasons, and protecting the breeding grounds of threatened fish.
 Some governments, such as New Zealand, allow quota shares to be bought or sold, and quotas for halibut can be traded in the United States and Canada.
 In 1992, Canada banned cod fishing off the coasts of Newfoundland and Labrador to replenish the stock.
 However, no government controls the open oceans, making it difficult to establish a global policy.

-In summary, the government uses several methods to provide public goods or to prevent the tragedy of the commons, such as granting property rights, so that people have an incentive to protect the value of the property; it can organize a system that uses market forces, such as the creation and trading of pollution permits or fishing quotas.
+In summary, the government uses several methods to provide public goods or to prevent the tragedy of the commons, such as granting property rights, so that people have an incentive to protect the property; it can organize a system using market forces, such as the creation and trading of pollution permits or fishing quotas.
 The government can also actually pay for the public good, such as the military, which consumes the largest part of the United States budget.

 Cost-Benefit Analysis